andrewpfunk/serverless-tutorial/README.md

 Learn how to develop a full-stack web app using only a web browser, and host it in the cloud for free

 This tutorial will show you how to:
-- Create a client-side web app using HTML and JavaScript, hosted on GitHub.com
+- Create a client-side web app using HTML and JavaScript, hosted on GitHub
-- Add serverless functions for database connectivity and deploy your app to Netlify.com
+- Add serverless functions for database connectivity and deploy your app to Netlify
-- Store your web app data in the cloud with Couchbase.com
+- Store your web app data in the cloud with Couchbase

 ## Part One - GitHub

-To get started, let's create a static web page and host it on GitHub.com
+To get started, let's create a static web page and host it on GitHub

 Reference: https://pages.github.com/